6 Best Daily Routine Apps in 2026 (Tested and Compared)

 2. Routinery - Best for Time-Blocked Routines

-Routinery app time-blocked morning routine on iPhone Routinery app visual timer counting down a routine step Routinery app routine builder with step-by-step tasks Routinery app routine completion stats and history
+Routinery morning routine app with time-blocked steps on iPhone Routinery app visual timer counting down a routine step Routinery app routine builder with step-by-step tasks Routinery app routine completion stats and history

 Build your morning routine as a step-by-step sequence with visual timers.
 Routinery is purpose-built for people who want their day broken into time blocks.